cs450CarruthSmithCraigTeam/cs450project/doc/workProposal.md

 [David Carruth](https://github.com/dcarruth) will write the KNN engine, which will take a team's stats as a parameter and will produce an estimated win percentage.

-[Shawn Lilly](https://github.com/ShawnLilly) will write the code that uses the preprocessed data and David's KNN engine to rank the teams and predict a winner
+[Shawn Lilly](https://github.com/ShawnLilly) will write the code that uses the preprocessed data and David's KNN engine to rank the teams and predict a winner.

 [Daniel Craig](https://github.com/danielmartincraig) will document the project and make a simple web frontend for it.